 Die single, and thine image dies with thee.

-Sonnet 3: Translation to modern English
+Sonnet 3 modern English translation

 Look in your mirror and tell the face you see that it’s time it should create another If you do not renew yourself you would be depriving the world, and stop some woman from becoming a mother.
-For where is the lovely woman whose unploughed womb would not appreciate the way you plough your field?
+For where is the lovely woman whose unploughed womb would not appreciate the way you plow your field?
 Or who is he foolish enough to love himself so much as to neglect reproducing?
-You are the mirror of your mother, and she is the mirror of you, and in you she recalls the lovely April of her youth.
-In the same way you will see your youth in your own children, in spite of the wrinkles caused by age.
+You are the mirror of your mother, and she is the mirror of you, and in you, she recalls the lovely April of her youth.
+In the same way, you will see your youth in your own children, in spite of the wrinkles caused by age.
 But if you live your life avoiding being remembered you will die single and your image will die with you.